Somfic/EliteAPI/README.md

 Join the [Discord](https://discord.gg/jwpFUPZ), or contact me personally: Somfic#9987

-# Check the [documentation](https://eliteapi.github.io/EliteAPI/index.html) for information.
+## Check the [documentation](https://eliteapi.github.io/EliteAPI/index.html) for information on installation, usage and more.